Dokespike/PyPlayer/README.md

 "python-imaging-tk"
 "python-pygame"

-If you are on a Debian based system (Or Ubuntu) than install like so: sudo apt-get install (one of the above)
+If you are new to linux and are using Ubuntu or a Raspberry Pi do the following: sudo apt-get install (one of the above)